f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   print(my_tuple[3])  # Output: apple
   ```

-  ### Dictionaries
+  **Dictionaries:** A dictionary is an unordered collection of key-value pairs.
+Each key is unique and is used to access its
-  A dictionary is an unordered collection of key-value pairs.
-Each key is unique and is used to access its corresponding value.
+  corresponding value.

   Example:
   ```python